heritage-happenings/heritage-happenings.github.io/pages/What-is-the-meaning-of-the-three-roses.md

 ## "As built" and "As designed"

 What did the architect dream of and what did the contractor actually get built?
 A metaphysical dialectic of sorts.
-Here we line in a good example.
+Here we live in a good example.

 <img src="https://heritagesf.github.io/photos/1925-morgan-heritage/1925-morgan-heritage-west-elevation-three-roses.jpg" width=300 >